It's highly

-It's highly unlikely that anyone alive today will set foot on Pluto, so this high resolution colour image of the dwarf planet's surface is going to be the closest we get.
+unlikely that anyone alive today will set foot on Pluto, so this high

-Last week Nasa released a mosaic of the "sharpest views" of Pluto that the New Horizons spacecraft captured on its flyby earlier this year.
+Horizons spacecraft captured on its flyby earlier this year.
 Now it has released a colour version.

-The colour, in near-infrared, red and blue, was added to the original images after it was captured by the Ralph/Multispectral Visible Imaging Camera 25 minutes before New Horizon's passing of Pluto.
+colour, in near-infrared, red and blue, was added to the original

-"The images form a strip 50 miles (80 kilometers) wide trending from Pluto’s jagged horizon about 500 miles (800 kilometers) northwest of the informally named Sputnik Planum, across the al-Idrisi mountains, onto the shoreline of Sputnik Planum and across its icy plains," the space agency said in a statement about the original image.
+Each pixel in the images, which were taken on one of New Horizons' closest passings of the planet, is about 250-280 feet (77-85 meters) of the dwarf planet's surface."The images form a strip 50 miles (80 kilometers) wide trending from Pluto’s jagged horizon about 500 miles (800 kilometers) northwest of the informally named Sputnik Planum, across the al-Idrisi mountains, onto the shoreline of Sputnik Planum and across its icy plains," the space agency said in a statement about the original image.

 Nasa said the image reveals a "wide variety of cratered, mountainous and glacial terrains" and comes as New Horizon's was just 10,000 miles from Pluto's surface.